A. J. Feeley: Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-Feeley was selected in the fifth round with the 155th overall pick of the 2001 NFL Draft by the Philadelphia Eagles.
+Feeley was selected in the fifth round with the 155th overall pick of the 2001 NFL draft by the Philadelphia Eagles.
 He spent his rookie year in Philadelphia as the third-string quarterback, backing up Donovan McNabb and Koy Detmer.
-In the season finale of his rookie season, Feeley came off the bench in the fourth quarter and threw two touchdown passes in a 26-second span to bring Philadelphia back from a 13–3 deficit, and win the game by a score of 17–13.
+In the season finale of his rookie season, Feeley came off the bench in the fourth quarter and threw two touchdown passes in a 26-second span to bring Philadelphia back from a 13–3 deficit, and win the game by a score of 17–13 over the Tampa Bay Buccaneers.

-The following season, after McNabb and Detmer went down with injuries, the 8-3 Eagles called on Feeley to preserve the team's Super Bowl aspirations.
+The following season, after McNabb and Detmer went down with injuries, the 8–3 Eagles called on Feeley to preserve the team's Super Bowl aspirations.
 Feeley surprisingly helped lead the Eagles to four straight wins, and secured the number one seed in the playoffs.

 With McNabb playing the entire 2003 season injury-free, Feeley was not called upon and did not take a single snap during the season.
 However, he showed enough in the previous two seasons to garner interest around the league.